gpozzi/sql-projects/managing-big-data-with-sql/dognition/README.md

 ### Platform

-All queries were executed in **jupyter notebook** platform, hence the *%%sql* statement before all queries in sql files into this notebook
+All queries were executed in **jupyter notebook** platform, hence the *%%sql* statement before all queries in sql files into this folder.

 ### Data description